TEJASS-PATELL/Brain-Body-ai/README.md

-** Brain-Body AI
+# Brain-Body AI
 Your Personal AI Wellness Assistant — Track, Chat & Transform Your Health

-** Overview
+# Overview
 Brain-Body AI is an intelligent health companion that blends AI-powered conversation with real-time body metrics tracking.
 From calculating your BMI to guiding you on health & wellness tips, it brings your brain and body together in one seamless digital experience.

 Whether you're tracking your fitness goals, asking health-related questions, or seeking instant lifestyle advice — Brain-Body AI is here to assist.

-** Key Features
+# Key Features
 AI Chatbot: Engage in natural, human-like conversations for health & fitness guidance, powered by intelligent prompt processing.
 Voice Input Support: Interact with the AI using your voice for a hands-free and accessible experience.
 BMI Calculator: Get instant BMI results with detailed health category classification and actionable recommendations.
-Chat & Data History: All interactions and BMI results are stored, allowing users (or visitors) to view history anytime and continue previous conversations seamlessly.
+Chat & Data History: All interactions and BMI results are stored, allowing users (or visitors) to view their history at any time and continue previous conversations seamlessly.
-Daily Task & Habit Tracking: Create and manage daily health or fitness goals, with AI assistance to keep you consistent.
+Daily Task & Habit Tracking: Create and manage daily health or fitness goals with AI assistance to help you stay consistent.
 Interactive UI: Sleek, responsive, and mobile-friendly interface built with React.js & Tailwind CSS for a premium user experience.
 Mind Relaxation Mode: Play soothing background sounds or music to help users relax and improve focus during workouts or meditation.
 Google Search Integration: Built-in Google Search feature for instantly finding additional health tips, exercises, diet plans, or related information.